Financing: how to buy real estate in Italy

 A brief introduction: my name is Paolo and I am a realtor in the US (Maryland and DC).
-I also bought a property by financing it in Bolsena, Italy and a know a thing or two about mortgages.
+I also bought a property using financing it in Bolsena, Italy so I hope I can give you some suggestions about mortgages.

-When I applied for the mortgage (2007), lending regulations where pretty relaxed, but that is not the case anymore.
-However right now, after the pandemic, you might be able to pick up a deal: it’s not a case that Baron Rothschild, 18th century nobleman and member of the famous banking family once said that “The time to buy is when there’s blood in the streets.”
-Warren Buffet’s philosophy should also be mention here: “Be fearful when others are greedy, and greedy when others are fearful.”
+When I applied for the mortgage (2007), lending regulations were pretty relaxed, but that is not the case anymore.
+However right now, after the pandemic, with a war going on, you might be able to pick up a deal: it’s not a case that Baron Rothschild, 18th century nobleman and member of the famous banking family once said that “The time to buy is when there’s blood in the streets.”
+Warren Buffet’s philosophy should also be mentioned here: “Be fearful when others are greedy, and greedy when others are fearful.”